aakashr02/Crop-Recommendation/README.md

 The dataset contains 2200 rows and 8 cloumns.
 The values of columns 1 to 7 ['N', 'P', 'K',  'Temperature', 'Humidity', 'pH', 'Rainfall'] determine the outcome - the suitable crop.
 The dataset contains 22 crops ['rice', 'maize', 'chickpea', 'kidneybeans', 'pigeonpeas', 'mothbeans', 'mungbean', 'blackgram', 'lentil', 'pomegranate', 'banana', 'mango', 'grapes', 'watermelon', 'muskmelon', 'apple', 'orange', 'papaya', 'coconut', 'cotton', 'jute', 'coffee'] that are recommended based on the other column values.

-N - ratio of Nitrogen content in soil
+* N - ratio of Nitrogen content in soil
-P - ratio of Phosphorous content in soil
+* P - ratio of Phosphorous content in soil
-K - ratio of Potassium content in soil temperature - temperature in degree Celsius humidity - relative humidity in % ph - ph value of the soil rainfall - rainfall in mm
+* K - ratio of Potassium content in soil
+* Temperature - temperature in degree Celsius
+* Humidity - relative humidity in %
+* ph - ph value of the soil
+* Rainfall - rainfall in mm

 ## Model